Matching Readers with Text

 See the following websites for more interest inventories:

-The individual reading conference is an invaluable tool for differentiating instruction and matching children with appropriate books.
+Individual Reading Conferences The individual reading conference is an invaluable tool for differentiating instruction and matching children with appropriate books.
 An individual conference allows the teacher to work one-on-one with each child, addressing that child’s specific needs and providing the necessary reading guidance.
-During the conference I use a reading assessment sheet to record observations and anecdotal notes about each child.
-See Individual Reading Conferences for more.